yt-dlp/yt-dlp/README.md

 The latest `nightly` is available as a [pre-release from this repository](https://github.com/yt-dlp/yt-dlp/releases/tag/nightly), and all `nightly` releases are [archived in their own repo](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases).

 When using `--update`/`-U`, a release binary will only update to its current channel.
 This release channel can be changed by using the `--update-to` option. `--update-to` can also be used to upgrade or downgrade to specific tags from a channel.
+Keep in mind that when downgrading to a version prior to `2023.03.02` you will loose the ability to `--update-to`.

 Example usage:
 * `yt-dlp --update-to nightly` change to `nightly` channel and update to its latest release